Territory farmers excited by cotton's potential

 Farmers have ramped up the pressure to establish a cotton industry in the Northern Territory.

-At a well attended field day on Friday, attendees heard cotton was the best new agricultural crop found for the Territory "in years".
+A well attended field day of supporters on Friday heard cotton was the best new agricultural crop found for the Territory "in years".

 "This crop fits so well in the Territory we would be crazy not to try it," Tipperary Station farm manager Bruce Connolly said today in the Douglas-Daly district.